-A study from the Online Trust Alliance found cyberattacks against businesses doubled from 2016 to 2017, with more than 159,000 attacks reported.
+Online Trust Alliance found that the rate of business-related cyberattacks doubled from 2016 to 2017; over 159,000 attacks were reported.
 Most of these attacks could have been prevented with better information security policies and employee training.

-For more degree and career info, jump to:
+For more degree and career information, jump to:

 Online Doctorate in Information Systems Security Programs